jackweatherford/spotify-friend-activity/README.md

 # Spotify Friend Activity

-Firefox Add-on to view your friends' activity in Spotify's web player.
+Firefox Add-on for viewing your friends' activity in Spotify's web player.

 ## Add to Firefox (latest release)